gardhr/cosi/README.md

 # Cosi (Javascript Native Runtime)

-Cross-platform Javascript (ECMA 262/2015/ES5) native runtime C library, virtual machine, and interpreter.
+A cross-platform Javascript (ECMA 262/2015/ES5) native runtime C library, virtual machine, and interpreter.
 Interfaces with most of the ISO C standard API including all of the familiar favorites like NULL, stdin/stdout, INT_MAX, etc. Powered by the [MuJS](https://mujs.com) Javascript engine.

 ## Installation